Find Affordable College Courses

 About 61% of the students majoring in natural resources and conservation at the school are women while 39% are male.

-University of Illinois at Urbana-Champaign came in at #9 in this year’s edition of the Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in the Great Lakes Region ranking.
-UIUC is a very large public school located in the city of Champaign.
+University of Illinois at Urbana-Champaign ranked #9 on this year’s Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in the Great Lakes Region list.
+UIUC is a fairly large public school located in the small city of Champaign.

 Of the 64 students majoring in natural resources and conservation at UIUC, 45% are male and 55% are female.

-Read full report on Natural Resources & Conservation at University of Illinois at Urbana-Champaign
+Full Natural Resources & Conservation at University of Illinois at Urbana-Champaign Report

 Grand Valley State University ranked #10 on this year’s Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in the Great Lakes Region list.
 GVSU is a fairly large public school located in the large suburb of Allendale.